openstack/training-guides/doc/upstream-training/01-release-cycle.rst

 ========================

 .. class:: colleft
+- Feature freeze

+  - new features will not be accepted, only fixes

 - Feature proposal freeze

+  - not even proposals for features will be accepted
+  - read: focus on bug-fixing

 - String freeze

-- Feature freeze
+  - all externally visible strings must be frozen
+  - this helps the translation and documentation program

 .. class:: colright
 .. image:: ./_assets/01-01-release.png